tbrockman/tbrockman.github.io/_posts/2020-11-01-hello-world.md

 I don't blame the author for not responding.
 I can't imagine it's enjoyable maintaining an open-source project for free, let alone having random strangers come to you with *more* work they want you to do.
 It would have been cool to work on fixing the problem together, but everything can't always work out the way you'd hoped.

-But we must persevere.
+But we persevere.

-Ruminating on my failure a bit, I thought of more realistic ways to keep the same user-friendliness, while also avoiding having to deal with people who like to ruin nice things, and without spending more money.
+Ruminating on my failure a bit, I thought of more realistic ways to keep the same user-friendliness, while also avoiding having to deal with people who like to ruin things, and without spending more money.

 The crux of the problem is that we want a way of automatically creating GitHub issues whenever we make a new blog post.
 For most people linking their blog posts to GitHub issues, they're probably hosting their blog on GitHub.
-For those people hosting their blog on GitHub, they're probably using [Jekyll](https://jekyllrb.com/) underneath--people like me, which is who I'm really doing this for anyways.
+For those people hosting their blog on GitHub, they're probably using [Jekyll](https://jekyllrb.com/)--people like me!
+(Which is who I'm really doing this for anyways.)

-From this, we can assume that any of our blog posts will reside in a folder (probably `_posts`), and having access to all the text within those files we can copy that to the GitHub issue if we want to, and we can do all of it using...
+From this, we can assume that any of our blog posts will reside in a folder (probably `_posts`), and if we have access to all the text within those files we can copy that to the GitHub issue if we want to, and if we want to we can do all of it using...

 ## GitHub Actions